What is Menopause?

-In Chinese medicine menopause occurs because of a decline in female energy and therefore stops the production of menstrual blood.
-The blood is to return to the heart so that wisdom and compassion can be cultivated.
+In Chinese medicine menopause occurs because of a decline in ‘yin’ energy related to a natural hormonal shift, as the body transitions to a decrease in production of menstrual blood.
+The blood is redirected to the heart, for further nourishing and cultivating of wisdom and compassion.

-However, in today’s day and age science knows that the declining female energy is actually the female hormone estrogen and this is the primary cause of menopausal symptoms.
+However, modern science tells us that this transition is related to decline of estrogen, which is the primary cause of menopausal symptoms.
 We want you to be able to handle the transition of declining estrogen smoothly and are able to help with a variety of menopausal symptoms that include:

 - Hot flashes